-Planting stock for the cultivation of vegetables and herbs must be of certified organic origin.
+Planting stock for the cultivation of vegetables and herbs (including onion sets) must be of certified organic origin.
 Propagating substrates must meet the Bio Suisse requirements (no more than 70% peat; no chemically synthesised trace elements or other additives; only permitted fertilisers).